Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 The sex chromosomes (X and Y) determine if we are male or female.
 Abnormalities can exist with the sex chromosomes resulting in a number of conditions: Monosomy X (a condition called Turner syndrome affecting girls), XXY (a cause of Klinefelter syndrome), XXX, XYY and XXYY.
 These conditions present in a subtle way or there may learning difficulties, fertility problems and birth defects.

 More information about this is available on the Harmony website https://harmonytest.com/en/expecting-parents/conditions/sca.html and includes useful links.
-If you are considering these tests and also the Harmony test, we suggest discussing with your doctor or healthcare provider to ensure it is the right test for you before taking the screening test.
-We also recommend discussing the results with your doctor.
+If you are considering these tests and also the Harmony test, we strongly suggest discussing with your doctor or healthcare provider to ensure it is the right test for you before taking the screening test.
+We strongly recommend discussing the results with your doctor or midwife before taking them results with your doctor.

 22q11.2 deletion is the underlying cause of conditions described as DiGeorge syndrome and velocardiofacial syndrome (VCFS).
 The test has been shown to identify 75% of pregnancies with a 22q11.2 deletion.
 Therefore, pregnancies with a known higher risk of 22q11.2 deletion, whether ascertained through ultrasound scan or family history should consider invasive diagnostic testing as this test will not identify 1 in 4 (25%) of cases.
 The 22q11.2 deletion cannot be requested in twin pregnancies or in pregnancies where the mother has a 22q11.2 duplication or deletion.
 There is a false-positive rate of up to 0.5%.
 There is an additional cost of £150 (clinic and lab fee) for this test.
 More information is available at https://tdlpathology.com/test-information/new-tests/22q-deletion-screening/